vempatisaivishal/testingmdfiles/polymorphism.md

 4. **What is the primary difference between method overloading and method overriding in Java?**

-   - [ ] Method overloading allows methods with the same name and parameters, while method overriding does not.
+   - [ ] Method overloading allows methods with the same name and parameters, while method overriding does not.\
-         --Explanation:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
+          -Explanation:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
    - [x] Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
    - [ ] Method overriding is the same as method overloading.
          --Explanation:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.